deepakm925/Data-and-ML-Engineering-in-Google-Cloud-Platform/Querying-and-Modifying-data-with-GCP-BigQuery/README.md

 All Project steps will be displayed using GIFs for better understanding and appeal!

 ### STEP ONE: Creating a New Project in Google Platform Console
-In this first step we will create a **New Project ** in our Google CLoud Console.
+In this first step, we will create a **New Project ** in our Google Cloud Console.
 We can name it whatever we wish, but I chose to name mine **My-first-BigQuery-Project**.
 ![new-project](https://github.com/deepakm925/Google-CLoud-Platform/blob/main/Querying-and-Modifying-data-with-GCP-BigQuery/resources/new-project.gif)

 ### STEP TWO: ENABLE THE BIGQUERY API ACCESS